proxmox/proxmox-backup/docs/certificate-management.rst

 Certificates for the API and SMTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`Proxmox Backup`_ stores it certificate and key in:
+`Proxmox Backup`_ stores its certificate and key in:

 -  ``/etc/proxmox-backup/proxy.pem``